pkp/pkp-docs/getting-found-staying-found/en/1-getting-found-visibility.md

 By Andrea Pritt

-The Directory of Open Access Journals (DOAJ) is an online, community-curated list of open access journals, that aims to be the starting point for researchers looking for quality, peer-reviewed open access resources .
+The Directory of Open Access Journals (DOAJ) is an online, community-curated list of open access journals, that aims to be the starting point for researchers looking for quality, peer-reviewed open access resources.
 As stated on the DOAJ website: “the aim of the DOAJ is to increase the visibility and ease of use of open access scientific and scholarly journals, thereby promoting their increased usage and impact”[(Directory of Open Access Journals [DOAJ], 2018)](https://doaj.org).
-The DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language."(DOAJ, “Mission” 2018)(https://doaj.org/about) As of this writing, DOAJ claims to have approximately 11,000+ included as part of its index [(DOAJ, 2018)](https://doaj.org).
+The DOAJ's mission is to increase the visibility, accessibility, reputation, usage and impact of quality, peer-reviewed, open access scholarly research journals globally, regardless of discipline, geography or language."[DOAJ, “Mission” 2018](https://doaj.org/about) As of this writing, DOAJ claims to have approximately 11,000+ included as part of its index [(DOAJ, 2018)](https://doaj.org).

 Having your journal included in DOAJ can have significant benefits for your journal’s reputation, usage, and impact.
 The DOAJ has established itself as a key index for high quality Open Access journals worldwide.
 It is becoming the defacto “white list” of non-predatory open access journals, so you definitely want to be part of it.
 Including your journal in DOAJ will bring significant visibility to your journal -- libraries include DOAJ journals as part of their catalogs, which will mean that your journals’ content will be included when thousands of students, faculty, and other researchers are looking for content.
 DOAJ is also a very common resource for authors looking for Open Access journals to publish in, which will also serve to raise the profile of your journal and assert its legitimacy.
 To help authors identify potential journals for submission by topic, DOAJ includes a Browse Subject feature.

 DOAJ determines quality and acceptance into the directory through an extensive application process.
 In March 2014, new criteria guidelines were established.
 DOAJ provides guidance for journals for its application process.
 Journals may also be removed from the index if they do not meat DOAJ’s requirements.
 More information about inclusion and removal of journals, can be found at the [FAQ list] (https://doaj.org/faq#list)

-oogle Scholar inclusion resources
+#### Google Scholar

+Google Scholar is a search engine for scholarly literature that has grown quite popular since it launched in 2004.
+It provides a simple search interface allowing users to search across many disciplines and sources for scholarly material such as articles, theses, books, abstracts, and court opinions and includes material from academic publishers, professional societies, online repositories, universities and other web sites.
+(Google Scholar “About” 2018).

+Google scholar is used by many people to access scholarly research, including researchers themselves, so having your journal included in its search results can provide great exposure for your journal.

+OJS interacts very well with Google Scholar.
+In fact, Google Scholar [recommends OJS as a publishing system for journals seeking to get their articles discovered online](https://scholar.google.ca/intl/en/scholar/inclusion.html) .
+In order to expedite indexing in Google Scholar you can also use Google Webmaster Tools.

+Google Scholar has as part of its criteria, that your content feature primarily scholarly articles.
+Additionally, at a minimum, the abstracts will need to be made freely available in order that they may be viewed in Google Scholar search results.

+In order to be crawled by Google Scholar, the articles that your journal publishes need to be in either the HTML or PDF format.
+If publishing in PDF, the text must be searchable.
+To configure searchable text in OJS ensure that the appropriate search settings are enabled in the OJS config.inc.php file.
+You can read more about this in the [Administrator's Guide](https://docs.pkp.sfu.ca/admin-guide/en/managing-the-environment).

 Google Scholar requires that particular technical specifications be followed to ensure proper indexing.
-OJS users can take comfort in the knowledge that Google Scholar recognizes OJS as meeting its specifications, but should take care to read the crawl guidelines to ensure their content is optimized for inclusion.
+OJS users can take comfort in the knowledge that Google Scholar recognizes OJS as meeting its specifications, but should take care to read the [indexing guidelines](https://scholar.google.ca/intl/en/scholar/inclusion.html) to ensure their content is optimized for inclusion.

-More on Google Scholar here ...

 #### PubMed/Medline inclusion resources
 PubMed  is one of the most recognized and respected open indexes.
 As with commercial indexes, PubMed collects metadata from different journals (all in the field of life sciences and biomedicine) and combines them into a single, searchable database.